DECEMBER 1, 2019

-Igor Muñiz, Director General de ERHARDT PROYECTOS, ha participado como Chairman del panel de expertos en el 6th International EUMOS Conference – Valencia, November 28-29, 2019
+Igor Muñiz, General Manager of ERHARDT PROYECTOS, has participated as Chairman of the panel of experts at the 6th International EUMOS Conference – Valencia, November 28-29, 2019

 “Cargo securing is a self-explanatory concept.
 It refers to the securing of cargoes during transport operations.
 It means that in a multimodal transport, a certain cargo shall be secure to withstand transport forces during land transportation, ocean carriage and/or an airfreight.